 Why go cycling in Gran Canaria?

 Gran Canaria is geographically pretty intense.
-For a country with a circumference of 235km there’s a lot going on and boredom is unlikely to creep in - this is why it is one of the best cycling holiday destinations in Europe.
+For a country with a circumference of 235km there's a lot going on and boredom is unlikely to creep in - this is why it is one of the best cycling holiday destinations in Europe.

 Around 50 per cent of the island has been a part of UNESCO’s list of World Biosphere Reserves since 2005, thanks to the mixture of flora and fauna taking its home there.
 Expect to see birds of prey circling the mountain tops and look out for more than the common lizard.